 It occurred to me the other day that many woodworking projects may deter people simply because they don’t have power tools or they don’t know how to use them yet.
-As a continuation of my goal to spread some #DIYCourage, Duluth Trading Company and I have teamed up to give you an easy tutorial to Build a Vintage Produce Crate Centerpiece using no power tools whatsoever!
+For that reason, I created this tutorial to help you Build a Vintage Produce Crate Centerpiece using no power tools!

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)